bitnami/charts/bitnami/flux/README.md

 <!--- app-name: Flux -->

-# Flux packaged by Bitnami
+# Bitnami package for Flux

 Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration